honolulufishing/Benders-decomposition-using-Matlab/README.md

 where sub-problem is a SOCP-based model and realxed master model is a MILP-based model.
 Please kindly note that this MISOCP problem has two conditions to be satisfied: i) Convexity: the problem should be convex on y given the discrete variables x; ii) Linear separability: the problem should be linear on x given the continuous variables y.

-For a MISOCP problem, we use the generalized benders decomposition method to solve this problem, which is
+For a MISOCP problem, we use the multi-cut generalized benders decomposition method to solve this problem, which is

          min  C*x+D*y
          s.t.
 A*x+B*y<=b;